-Kore.ai’s Knowledge Graph helps you turn your static FAQ text into an intelligent, personalized conversational experience.
+A component of Kore.ai’s XO Platform, the Knowledge Graph (KG) helps you turn your static FAQ text into an intelligent, personalized conversational experience.
 It goes beyond the usual practice of capturing FAQs in the form of flat question-answer pairs.
-Instead, Knowledge Graph enables you to create an ontological structure of key domain terms and associate them with context-specific questions and their alternatives, synonyms, and Machine learning-enabled traits.
-This Graph, when trained by the platform, enables an intelligent FAQ experience.
+Instead, the Knowledge Graph enables you to create an ontological structure of key domain terms and associate them with context-specific questions and their alternatives, synonyms, and Machine learning-enabled traits.

-Any query can be expressed in multiple ways by the user.
+A user expresses a query in multiple ways.
 It is a difficult task for you to visualize and add all the alternative questions manually.

-Kore.ai designed Knowledge Graph with nodes, tags, and synonyms which would make the work easier for you to cover all the possible matches.
-The Knowledge Graph can handle various alternate questions with the training using the nodes, tags, and synonyms.
+Thus, Kore.ai has designed the Knowledge Graph with nodes, tags, and synonyms which makes it easier for you to cover all the possible matches.
+With training, the Knowledge Graph can handle various alternate questions using the nodes, tags, and synonyms.

-Whenever a question is asked by the user and if no intent matches it, then the node names in the Knowledge Graph will be checked and matched with the keywords from the question.
-Node names, tags, and synonyms will be checked and based on the score, the best possible intent will be presented to the user which can take the form of either a simple response or execution of a dialog task.
+Whenever a question is asked by the user, the node names in the Knowledge Graph are checked and matched with keywords from the user utterance.
+Node names, tags, and synonyms are checked and based on a score they receive, questions are shortlisted as likely matches or intents.
+These shortlisted questions are then compared with the actual user utterance to come up with the best possible intent to present to the user.
+The response can take the form of either a simple response or execution of a dialog task.

-This way, you can add a very few completely different alternative questions in the FAQ and provide tags, synonyms and node names appropriately such that any untrained question can also be matched.
+This way, you can add completely different alternative questions in the FAQ and provide tags, synonyms, and node names appropriately such that any untrained question can also be matched.
 The performance and intelligence of the Knowledge Graph depend on the way you train it with the appropriate node names, tags, and synonyms.
-See below for an explanation on the terms.

-This document is intended to familiarize the reader with the terms used in building Knowledge Graph.
+This document is intended to familiarize you with the terms used in building Knowledge Graph.

 Terms or Nodes